averms/vewrapper/README.md

 ## Requirements

 - Python ≥ 3.5
-- Bash or a Bash-like shell.
+- Bash, Zsh (with `bashcompinit`), or Mksh (programmable completion doesn't work).
 It uses some advanced features that more minimal shells don't support like `[[` and [substring expansion].
-It may work with Zsh or Mksh, but I haven't got around to testing them yet.

 [substring expansion]: https://www.gnu.org/software/bash/manual/html_node/Shell-Parameter-Expansion.html#Shell-Parameter-Expansion

 ## Installation

-Since the script simply exposes some global functions into your session you can pretty much do whatever you want to install it --- you just need to make sure that the file gets run on every shell startup.
+Since the script simply exposes some global functions into your session, you can install it however you want — you just need to make sure that the file gets run on every shell startup.
 Here are two options:

 - Copy `vewrapper.bash` anywhere onto your machine, then source it in your `.bashrc`.